Tips To Prevent Resin Bubbles

 Tips To Prevent Resin Bubbles- re-apply a fresh coat of resin over your sanded and wiped piece

 Once your fresh resin layer cures, you won't see any sanding marks - just a gorgeously glossy, crystal clear ArtResin finish.
-You'd never know you ever had any bubbles in your piece!
+You'd never know there was a bubble there!

 Tips To Prevent Resin Bubbles- gorgeously glossy, crystal clear ArtResin finish